djmattyg007/doc-link-checker/README.md

 The file targeted by a link exists, but is outside of the base directory (`basePath`).
 This is likely a sign of a mistake.

+**`3` - convert to pure anchor**

+The file targeted by the link is the file which contains the link.
+In other words, it points to itself.
+The link should be converted to a pure anchor.

 ##### Anchor errors